milonmaze/privacy-terms-observatory/www.dropbox.com/privacy.md

 Other Dropbox Companies.
 Dropbox shares infrastructure, systems, and technology with other Dropbox Companies to provide, improve, protect, and promote Dropbox Company Services.
 We process your information across the Dropbox Companies for these purposes, as permitted by applicable law and in accordance with their terms and policies.
 For more information on Dropbox Companies, Dropbox Company Services, and how your data is used, please see our FAQ.

 Other users.
-Our Services display information like your name, profile picture, device, email address, and usage information to other users you collaborate or choose to share with.
-When you register your Dropbox account with an email address on a domain owned by your employer or organization, we may help collaborators and administrators find you and your team by making some of your basic information—like your name, team name, profile picture, and email address—visible to other users on the same domain.
+Our Services are designed to help you collaborate with others.
+If you register your Dropbox account with an email address on a domain owned by your employer or organization, join a Dropbox Business Team, or collaborate with other Dropbox users, we may suggest you or your team as a potential collaborator to other users or teams.
+For example, if you interact with a person at a company, and that person frequently works with one of their coworkers, we may suggest you as a potential collaborator for that coworker.
+Collaborators and potential collaborators may see some of your basic information, like your name, Dropbox Business Team name, profile picture, device, email address, and usage information.
 This helps you sync up with teams you can join and helps other users share files and folders with you.

 Certain features let you make additional information available to others.

 Other applications.
 You can choose to connect your Dropbox account with third-party services––for example, via Dropbox APIs.
 By doing so, you’re enabling Dropbox and those third parties to exchange information about you and data in your account so that Dropbox and those third parties can provide, improve, protect, and promote their services.
 Please remember that third parties’ use of your information will be governed by their own privacy policies and terms of service.

 Business Team Admins.
-If you are a user of a Dropbox Business team (collectively, “Dropbox Business Team”), your administrator may have the ability to access and control your Dropbox Business Team account.
+If you are a user of a Dropbox Business Team, your administrator may have the ability to access and control your Dropbox Business Team account.
 Please refer to your organization’s internal policies if you have questions about this.
-If you aren’t a Dropbox Business Team user but interact with a Dropbox Business Team user (for example, by joining a shared folder or accessing stuff shared by that user), members of that organization may be able to view the name, email address, profile picture, and IP address that was associated with your account at the time of that interaction.
-If you share Your stuff with a Dropbox team user, the administrator of the team account may have the ability to access and edit what you share.
+If you aren’t a Dropbox Business Team user but interact with a Dropbox Business Team user (for example, by joining a shared folder or accessing stuff shared by that user), members of that organization may be able to view information about you (such as your name, email address, and profile picture) and your interaction with the Dropbox Business Team user (such as your IP address).
+If you share Your Stuff with a Dropbox Business Team user, the administrator of the team account may have the ability to access and edit what you share.

 Law & Order and the Public Interest.
 We may disclose your information to third parties if we determine that such disclosure is reasonably necessary to: (a) comply with any applicable law, regulation, legal process, or appropriate government request; (b) protect any person from death or serious bodily injury; (c) prevent fraud or abuse of Dropbox or our users; (d) protect Dropbox’s rights, property, safety, or interest; or (e) perform a task carried out in the public interest.